ffplayout/ffplayout/CONTRIBUTING.md

         4. your ffplayout.yml config file
         5. your log files
 - Ask your question in a way, that we don't need to ask for more details and background.
-- Please have in mind that this is no WhatsApp, and don't.

 #### Did you found a bug?